Toto Neorest vs Kohler Veil – Which is the Best?

 Kohler Veil

-This is a beautiful, well designed and compact toilet.
-I especially really like its cleansing features especially the feminine wash.
+This is a beautiful, well-designed, and compact toilet.
+I especially really like its cleansing features, especially the feminine wash.

 1. Design/Appearance

-While both of these toilets are beautifully designed, in my opinion the Kohler Veil has an edge over the Toto Neorest.
+While both of these toilets are beautifully designed, in my opinion, the Kohler Veil has an edge over the Toto Neorest.
 It is the most beautiful toilet in the market by a mile.

 2. Bidet Nozzles

-The main difference is that Toto Neorest uses a single plastic nozzle while Kohler Veil uses a single stainless steel nozzle.
-This is however not surprising given that Toto has always used plastic nozzles even for their high-end washlets like the Toto S550e washlet.
+The main difference is that Toto Neorest uses a single plastic nozzle, while Kohler Veil uses a single stainless steel nozzle.
+This is, however, not surprising given that Toto has always used plastic nozzles, even for their high-end washlets like the Toto S550e washlet.

 Both of these nozzles offer rear/posterior wash as well as front/feminine wash.
-With the Toto Neorest, you can choose between front wide, front narrow, rear wide and rear narrow spray options.
+With the Toto Neorest, you can choose between front wide, front narrow, rear wide, and rear narrow spray options.

-The Veil’s wide spray option is also different in the sense that the water spray spirals to clean over a wide area.
+The Veil’s comprehensive spray option is also different in the sense that the water spray spirals to clean over a wide area.
 I genuinely believe the Kohler Veil does a better cleansing job than the Toto Neorest.

 Both of these toilets’ nozzles offer oscillating and pulsating wash functions.
 The oscillating wash is when the nozzle moves back and forth rapidly to clean over a large surface area.
 Pulsating wash involves the use of alternating strong and weak sprays to create a massaging sensation.